 The organisational mission bleeds into all aspects of the brand.
 It is the driving force for every decision made and helps determine how you will present yourself to your target audience.

 Some examples of companies mission statements:

-McDonald’s mission statement: McDonald’s brand mission is to be our customers’ favorite place and way to eat and drink.
-Our worldwide operations are aligned around a global strategy called the Plan to Win, which center on an exceptional customer experience – People, Products, Place, Price and Promotion.
+McDonald’s mission statement: McDonald’s brand mission is to be our customers’ favourite place and way to eat and drink.
+Our worldwide operations are aligned around a global strategy called the Plan to Win, which centre on an exceptional customer experience – People, Products, Place, Price and Promotion.
 We are committed to continuously improving our operations and enhancing our customers’ experience.

 Patagonia’s mission statement: Build the best product, cause no unnecessary harm, use business to inspire and implement solutions to the environmental crisis